patternpack/patternpack/readme.md

 The action that PatternPack will take when run.

 > `""` `default`: builds the pattern library and runs a local webserver.
 > `build`: builds the pattern library.
 > `release`: alias for `release-patch`.
 > `release-patch`: patch increment to the package version, then performs a release.
 > `release-minor`: minor increment to the package version, then performs a release.
 > `release-major`: major increment to the package version, then performs a release.

 A release performs the following actions
 * Increments the package version
 * Copies the current build to the release location
 * Commits the changes with the version number as the message

+#### assets
+Type: `string`
+Default: `./src/assets`

+A folder to house any additional assets to be shared across projects (e.g., fonts, icons, images, etc.).

 #### theme
 Type: `string`
 Default: `patternpack-example-theme`

 The name of the npm package (or the path) which contains the PatternPack theme.
 Custom themes can be npm modules or simply files that exist within a pattern library.
 By default PatternPack is configured to use the [patternpack-example-theme]

 #### cssPreprocessor
 Type: `string`